I gave up everything, and lost nothing.

 With your contacts in groups, you can prepare specific voicemail messages.
 For instance, if you’re a small business owner, you’d want to default to having a “business-like” greeting for your voicemail, and a personal one for family.
 You could reserve a special one for your mother-in-law calling from Alabama…maybe you could say something like:

 “Mom?…Mom?…You there?
 It sounds like you’re breaking up.
-Hang up and try and call me again…Go on and hang up…just call me right back.”
+Hang up and try to call me again…Go on and hang up…just call me right back.”

 We’ve handled minutes usage.
 We’ll only make and receive calls when we’re in a wifi-plentiful area.
 Need for “normal” cellphone minutes: zero.